 There is an on-going liability in respect of over and under declarations of pension deductions from employees and the College as employer for the Teachers Pensions Scheme.
 This has accrued over a number of years due to errors by the College's payroll supplier.
-We are in discussion with the supplier to establish liability.
-Until this is resolved there remains a considerable liability on the College for these arrears and compound interest, where it is not easy to calculate values but a provision of £150,000 has been made (2012 £150,000).
+We are in discussion with the supplier to establish liability and we expect this exercise to be complete in 2015/16.
+Until this is resolved there remains a considerable liability on the College for these arrears and compound interest, where it is not easy to calculate values but a provision of £117,000 has been made using best estimate (2013 £150,000).